October 22, 2025

 Scenes from last year's 90th anniversary

-Religion News Service marked its 90th anniversary in last year New York City, with speakers and panels that drew clear parallels between the world of the 1930s and today, and highlighted the role journalism can play in providing hope.
+Last year, Religion News Service marked its 90th anniversary in New York City, with speakers and panels that drew clear parallels between the world of the 1930s and today, and highlighted the role journalism can play in providing hope.

 "Some of the panels were truly extraordinary.
 The setting was fantastic; it was great to be in New York, a beautiful and appropriate facility that offered both in- and outdoor options.
 Good AV, good food, good networking downtime without it being too much or too long.
 Great gift bags!"